vatpac-technology/pilot-procedures/docs/local-procedures/perth.md

 RNP approaches are available to RWY 06L, 24R, and 30.
 VOR and NDB approaches are available to the circling area.

 By day VMC, pilots should expect to arrive in accordance with [VFR Arrivals](#arrivals_1).

-### Taxiing
-The apron areas are outside the manoeuvring area.
-The runup bays and all connecting taxiways are inside the manoeuvring area, requiring taxi instructions.

-!!! tip
-    The YPJT Manoeuvring Area chart can be found on the [CASA Website](https://www.casa.gov.au/jandakot-manoeuvring-area-map).

 ## Scenic Flights
 VFR aircraft may plan to conduct scenic flights within CTA in the PH TMA.
 A number of VFR routes exist to facilitate this, including: